2. TICKETING FOR HOME FIXTURES

 8. CONSULTATION AND INFORMATION

 8.1 A Communication Matrix is in place as part of the Club’s commitment to communicate with the different stakeholder groups.
-This is achieved through the media (radio, television, local and national newspapers), fans forums, a consultation group and liaison with the Supporters’ Club.
+This is achieved through the media (radio, television, social media, local and national newspapers), a fans consultation group and liaison with supporter clubs.